Photo: Hugh Rutherford

 Photo: WFP/Shelley Thakral/2022

 The U.N.
-World Food Programme works to support over 150 million people in more than 120 countries and territories.
+World Food Programme works to support over 100M of the world’s hungriest people.

 5) In areas of extreme hardship around the world, where the U.N.
 World Food Programme works to serve the hungriest of the hungry, women have a 10% higher chance of being hungry than men.
 That means more than half of the world’s hungriest people (60%) are women.

-The U.N.
-World Food Programme is one of the world’s largest buyers of food and in 2022, procured over $70 million dollars’ worth of food from local farmers.
+In 2023, the U.N.
+World Food Programme sourced over $56M dollars’ worth of food from local farmers.

-6) 45 million children are severely hungry – meaning they’ve suffered from recent and life-threatening weight loss due to lack of nourishment.
+6) 45 million children under 5 are severely hungry – meaning they’ve suffered from recent and life-threatening weight loss due to lack of nourishment.

 7) Conflict is the number one driver of hunger in the world.